peteroupc/peteroupc.github.io/estimation.md

 [^8]: Hickernell, F.J., Jiang, L., et al., "[**Guaranteed Conservative Fixed Width Intervals via Monte Carlo Sampling**](https://arxiv.org/abs/1208.4318v3)", arXiv:1208.4318v3 [math.ST], 2012/2013.

-[^9]: As used here, kurtosis is the 4th c.a.m. divided by the square of the 2nd c.a.m.
+[^9]: As used here, kurtosis is the 4th absolute central moment divided by the square of the 2nd absolute central moment

 [^10]: "_k_ is even" means that _k_ is divisible by 2.
 This is true if _k_ &minus; 2\*floor(_k_/2) equals 0, or if the least significant bit of abs(_x_) is 0.